mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

 By default the groups will be ordered by their group name (alphabetic / locale compare).

-Additionaly a `priority` can be defined per group via the `reportOptions.groupPrio` object:
+Additionally a priority can be defined per group via the `reportOptions.groupPrio` object.
+Example:

 ```jsonc
 {